Occasional itching and scratching is natural dog behavior. Problems only arise, when our dog starts to itch and scratch with extreme frequency.

 Note that many parasite treatments involve the use of toxic chemicals to kill the mites or fleas.

-My Siberian Husky recently got demodectic mange from her puppy playmates in dog daycare.
+My Husky recently got demodectic mange from her puppy playmates in dog daycare.
 To treat the skin mites, our vet suggested the use of Goodwinol ointment.
 This treatment got the mites under control after about one week, but it also caused some vomiting and irritation to the eyes.

 Flea and tick collars can be especially dangerous because if they are not properly fastened, a dog may chew off pieces, or even swallow it whole.

-Note however, that not using flea and tick repellents may expose our dog to skin irritation, as well as dangerous diseases such as lyme disease.
+However, not using flea and tick repellents may expose our dog to skin irritation, as well as dangerous diseases such as lyme disease.
 Before making a decision, it may be useful to read what the FDA has to say about fighting fleas and ticks.

-If we do find some ticks on our dog, do not try to pull them off with our fingers.
+If we find ticks on our dog, do not try to pull them off with our fingers.
 This may cause the body of the tick to break off, and leave the head still embedded in our dog’s skin.
 Embedded tick parts may sometimes cause a skin infection.

-One of the best tools for removing ticks easily and safely, is the Ticked off tick remover.
+One of the best tools for removing ticks easily and safely, is with the Ticked off tick remover.

 Finally, dogs may also lick themselves as a result of stress, nervousness, or anxiety (e.g. separation anxiety).
 In these situations, a dog may engage in displacement behaviors such as self grooming, to calm himself down.
 Over-grooming can cause irritation to the skin and hair loss.

 In general, we want to address skin irritation issues as soon as possible.
 Otherwise, our dog will likely keep licking and scratching at the problem area, and worsen its condition.
-Excessive licking may cause pain and further irritation to the skin, which will encourage even more licking, and so on.
+Excessive licking may cause pain and further irritate the skin, which will encourage even more licking, and so on.
 If not addressed, this may be habit forming, and lead to Acral Lick Dermatitis.